 Language – Based on above talking points & 7/28/2020 CISS discussions, below is pass at standard language proposal.

-This appendix describes the minimum requirements to any who wants to automate NSI checkout with an adjacent BA using a data exchange service with their counterpart.
+APPENDIX – X: Guidelines for Electronic NSI Checkout Systems

-BA should adhere to INT-009-2.1 R1, 1.1, 1.2 regarding time intervals, magnitude of interchange and direction of flow.
+This optional appendix describes a standard set of guidelines for any BA that chooses to automate NSI checkout with an adjacent BA using an electronic data exchange service with their counterpart.

-Each BA should ensure their automated checkout partner BA has received accurate, up-to-date NSI data from them, and they should use the numbers only if they match exactly.
-All electronic data points sent and received for NSI comparison should be recorded with timestamps for audit.
-BAs should adhere to evidence requirements in INT-009-2.1 M1.
+Automation of the NSI checkout does not relieve the BA of any NERC requirements associated with the checkout process.

-BA may additionally share eTags that contributes to NSI with its adjacent BA as a part of NSI automation for the purposes of discrepancy troubleshooting and verification.
+Adjacent BAs should ensure their up-to-date NSI data has been received by the counterparty.

-BAs may additionally use same NSI data exchange to share daily NSI totals before-the-fact (BTF) or after-the-fact (ATF).
+Adjacent BAs should agree upon alarm mechanisms that would trigger backup procedures for manual NSI checkouts.

-Any discrepancies in magnitude of interchange shall be resolved via mutual agreement between the two BA.
+Any discrepancies in magnitude of interchange shall be resolved via mutual agreement between the two BAs.

-Both BAs should agree upon and document failure procedures and alarm mechanisms that would trigger manual NSI checkouts (over the phone).
-BAs should design these procedures in accordance with the evidence requirements in INT-009-2.1 M1.
+Potential functionality to efficiently resolve discrepancies may be accomplished through BAs sharing e-Tags that contribute to NSI with its adjacent BA as a part of NSI automation for the purposes of discrepancy troubleshooting and verification.
+This exchange may also include daily NSI totals for before-the-fact (BTF) or after-the-fact (ATF) checkout.

 ------------------------------------------------------------------------------------------------------------------------------------------

 NERC reference language to help in discussions during CISS